-- Demand Assessment an evaluation of how new real estate development could impact infrastructure demand.
-OP conducted this assessment. - Capacity Assessment an evaluation of existing infrastructure to determine if it can accommodate potential new demand.
+- Demand Assessment an evaluation of how new real estate development could impact infrastructure use.
+This assessment was conducted by the Office of Planning (OP). - Capacity Assessment an evaluation of existing infrastructure to determine if it can accommodate potential new demand.
 Utilities and District agencies provided OP with information about the capacity of the infrastructure they manage.